Thousands of military families struggle with food insecurity

-SAN DIEGO (AP) — It’s a hidden crisis that has existed for years inside one of the most well-funded institutions on the planet and has only worsened during the coronavirus pandemic.
+SAN DIEGO, C.A.
+(AP) — It’s a hidden crisis that has existed for years inside one of the most well-funded institutions on the planet and has only worsened during the coronavirus pandemic.
 As many as 160,000 active-duty military members are having trouble feeding their families.

 The exact scope of the problem is a topic of debate, due to a lack of formal study.
 But activists say it has existed for years and primarily affects junior-level enlisted service members — ranks E1 to E4 in military parlance — with children.

-“It’s a shocking truth that’s known to many food banks across the United States,” said Vince Hall, Feeding America’s government relations officer.
+“It’s a shocking truth that’s known to many food banks across the United States,” Vince Hall, Feeding America’s government relations officer, said.
 “This should be the cause of deep embarrassment.”

-The group estimates that 29% of troops in the most junior enlisted ranks faced food insecurity during the previous year.
+The group estimates that 29-percent of troops in the most junior enlisted ranks faced food insecurity during the previous year.

 “You know what you’re signing up for in the military,” he said, after emerging from a drive-thru food distribution organized by the local Armed Services YMCA branch.
 “But I’m not going to lie.
 It’s really tough.”